Alxfndz/Alxfndz/README.md

 ### Hi there, I'm Alex! 👋
-###### I'm a recent graduate from Florida State University with a major in economics and minors in computer science and business analytics.
-Proficient in Python, SQL, JavaScript/Ty
+###### I'm a recent graduate from Florida State University with a major in Economics and minors in Computer Science and Business Analytics.
+Proficient in Python, SQL, JavaScript/TypeScript.
+I'm currently purusing opportunities in Data Analytics/Engineering & Finance.
+Feel free to connect with me on Twitter & Linkedin.

 #### Socials:
 <a href="https://twitter.com/Alxfndz">